Date your favorite Dead by Daylight killers in Hooked on You this summer

 Dead by Daylight is getting a dating sim spin-off appropriately titled Hooked on You, and it's an honest-to-god real thing that you can play this summer.

 Hooked on You: A Dead by Daylight Dating Sim is exactly what it says on the tin: an opportunity to flirt with the game's characters in a summery setting.
+It's the result of a collaboration with Psyop, the studio behind the somehow less likely KFC dating sim I Love You, Colonel Sanders.
 Starring the Trapper, the Huntress, the Wraith, and the Spirit, Hooked on You will finally let fans spend more than two seconds in the company of their favorite killer and, hopefully, survive the encounter.

 "Welcome to Murderer’s Island.
 Your companions: four dead-sexy Killers who, underneath their murderous exteriors, just want a little romance," the official blurb teases.
 "Flirt your way into their hearts, uncovering dark twists along the way.
 Will you find true love, forge friendships… or get hacked to death?
 Only you can decide."